 Creation of a general license involves a regulatory process, which is in the purview of the executive branch (more specifically, the U.S. Treasury, of which OFAC is a part).
 Indeed, 31 CFR § 595.305 defines a general license as “any license or authorization the terms of which are set forth in this part.”
 In other words, the general license is a part of the OFAC regulations.

 As such, one does not merely “apply” for a general license.
-One must work with the U.S. Treasury and provide appropriate reasoning, support, etc. so that the Treasury undertakes the regulatory effort to bring the general license into being.
+One must determine the desired parameters of the the general license(s) and work with the U.S. Department of the Treasury and provide appropriate reasoning, support, etc. so that the Treasury undertakes the regulatory effort to bring the general license into being.

-Since this is a significant undertaking, it would be premature to recommend that ICANN pursue a general license.
-Rather, the Subgroup recommends that ICANN make it a priority to study the costs, benefits, timeline and specifics of seeking and securing one or more general licenses for DNS-related transactions.
+The Subgroup believes that one or more general licenses could make future transactions with “covered persons” easier to consummate.
+However, this may be a significant undertaking in terms of time and expense.
+As such, it may be premature to simply recommend that ICANN must pursue a general license.
+Rather, it would be prudent to first advise ICANN to to study the costs, benefits, timeline and specifics of seeking and securing one or more general licenses for DNS-related transactions.
 ICANN would also need to determine the specific classes of persons and types of transactions that would be covered by the license.
-Depending on the outcome, ICANN could then begin the process of seeking these general licenses.
+Depending on the outcome, ICANN would then begin the process of seeking these general licenses.

-Domain name registrants in countries subject to U.S. sanctions have been struggling with the arbitrary cancellation of their domain names by some registrars.”
-Some registrars (both American and non-American) might stop providing services to countries sanctioned under the Office of Foreign Affairs Control (OFAC) regime.
-Sometimes they do this without prior notice”
+Recommendation

-For some, if not all, countries which are under OFAC sanction “the general license that authorizes export of certain services and software Incident to Internet-Based communications excludes domain name registration services”
+ICANN should take steps to pursue one or more OFAC “general licenses” with the U.S. Department of Treasury in connection with DNS-related transactions.
+Initially, ICANN should make it a priority to study the costs, benefits, timeline and specifics (including likelihood of success) of seeking and securing one or more general licenses for DNS-related transactions.
+ICANN should then pursue one or more OFAC general licenses, unless the results of the study demonstrate that it would be inappropriate for ICANN to pursue these licenses.

-At first glance, this might not appear to be a major problem.
-Domain name registrants usually have the ability to move to another registrar, and the problem only exists for American registrars.
-The interesting question, however, is whether registrars that are based in another country are also subject to OFAC because of their contractual relationship with ICANN.
+What criteria should be used / considered to be used to determine / categorize that the studies carried out by ICANN to get general license(s) are inappropriate.
+Generally, ICANN must pursue the application for general license at earliest time and should advertise and communicate with registries and registrars to revise their registrant agreements and not to copy and paste the general agreements found in US-based registrars.
+The role of ICANN, to make awareness about such situation is critical and should not be undermined.
+There are several reports in the media that US-Based and Non-US registrars have asked registrants to transfer out their domains immediately because they might get affected by US sanctions.
+Samples of that are related to Godaddy and Online Nic, which made pressure against registrants having Iranian citizenship.
+To determine the nature of registrant, registrars usually refer to Admin contact details recorded in whois database.
+If admin address and phone number is related to sanctioned countries, it is assumed that domain owner is a hidden risk for the registrar, therefore registrars try to examine zero risk policy in regard of penalties imposed by OFAC.